websauna/websauna/docs/source/narrative/ops/backup.rst

 Restoring backup
 ================

-To restore PostreSQL dump first create the database.
+To restore PostgreSQL dump first create the database.
 Then run:

 TODO